Sukkot – The Feast of Tabernacles

 An important symbolic item of the Festival are the Four Species.
 These are held together and waved at different points in the religious services.
 The four species consist of a lulav (palm branch), etrog (citron), hadasim ( three myrtle twigs) and the aravot (two willow branches).
 Combined, these are called the Lulav*.

 The unabridged Hallel (Psalm 113-118) recited each morning.

-Join Song For Israel as we celebrate the Feast of Tabernacles with a Celebration Dinner on October 8th.
+Join Song For Israel as we celebrate the Feast of Tabernacles with a Celebration Dinner on Sunday, September 30th from 3:30 - 6:30 pm.
 For more information, please click here.